-When you wish to spice up an outfit, accessory, luggage piece or perhaps hats you can easily sew on badges to achieve the new look easily.
-Badges or patches when placed strategically can immediately alter the look of a garment or accessory and take it from boring to spunky in just a few minutes.
-When you’ve got children and they keep earning badges of merit you would want to sew them on.
-However, as intimidating as it might sound, sewing on badges is quite easy when you know the way to do it.
+.
+Badges or patches when placed strategically can immediately replace the look of a garment or accessory and take it from boring to spunky in just a few minutes.
+In case you have children and they keep earning badges of merit you would like to sew them on.
+However, as intimidating as it might sound, sewing on badges isn’t very difficult when you know the right way to get it done.

-To do this approach to sewing on a badge, start by placing the badge in the place for which you desire it.
-Now secure the badge well with some pins so that it stays in place and doesn’t shift when you’re sewing it on.
-Now if you’re putting the patch on a garment, you need to fix the patch and after that try the garment on to ensure that the patch or the badge looks suitable in the place.
-If the patch requires a little readjustment it can be done at this stage easily.
+To do this approach to sewing on a badge, begin by placing the badge on the place for which you want it.
+Now secure the badge well with some pins so it stays in place and doesn’t shift when you are sewing it on.
+Now if you are putting the patch on a garment, you must fix the patch after which try the garment on to make sure that the patch or the badge looks most suitable in the place.
+If your patch needs a little readjustment it can be done at this point easily.

-Now thread the needle ensuring that the thread that you are using isn’t too long.
-Keep your thread at a length of approximately 18inches for easy maneuvering.
-If the thread is simply too long then you might get bothered by knots.
-When you’ve the thread ready create a knot at the end of the thread.
-It is possible to thread a needle manually by holding the non knotted end in between your forefinger and thumb after which passing it via the eye of the needle.
-It’s also possible to consider the help of a needle threader if you find threading a needle in this way difficult.
+Now thread the needle making sure that the thread that you are currently using isn’t too long.
+Maintain the thread on a length of approximately 18inches for quick maneuvering.
+In case your thread is just too long then you might get bothered by knots.
+Once you have the thread ready make a knot at the end of the thread.
+You could thread a needle manually by holding the non knotted end between your forefinger and thumb after which passing it via the eye of the needle.
+You may also get the help of a needle threader if you find threading a needle like this difficult.

-Pass the needle in the badge and the fabric being sure that the knot is on the wrong side of the patch.
-Leave a space of 1/8th of an inch from where you began stitching keeping this distance from your last stitch all of the time.
-Continue stitching around the entire perimeter of the badge until you have completely finished stitching it all the way through.
+Pass the needle in the badge as well as the fabric ensuring that the knot is on the wrong side of the patch.
+Leave a space of 1/8th of an inch from which you started stitching keeping this distance from the last stitch continually.
+Continue stitching round the entire perimeter of the badge until you have completely finished stitching it all the way through.
 Now knot the thread on the underside of the patch by looping your thread by way of a single stitch.
-Pull the thread securely to secure the knot after which cut-off any excess thread that is left.
-Lastly remove the extra safety pins that you were using to secure the patch in position.
+Pull the thread tightly to secure the knot after which cut off any excess thread which is left.
+Lastly remove extra safety pins that you were using to secure the patch into position.

-You may as well sew on badges with the aid of a sewing machine in case you don’t wish to do the same by hand.
-Pick a thread that matched the colour of your patch and then tread your machine.
-You may as well pick out a contrasting color with regards to the look which you want to present your badge.
-Once this is done you need to start sewing you badge.
-Take advantage of the surface of the badge as your kick off point and sew all along the edge of your badge utilizing the regular stitch mode ending at your starting point.
-Once done, cut the excess thread that connects the badge to the machine and your garment is ready to be utilized with the badge.
+You can also sew on badges with the aid of a sewing machine if you don’t want to do the same manually.
+Pick a thread that matched the hue of the patch and then tread your machine.
+You can also pick a contrasting color depending on the look that you would like to give your badge.
+Once this is accomplished you should start sewing you badge.
+Use the surface of the badge for your starting place and sew all along the edge of your badge using the regular stitch mode ending in your beginning point.
+Once done, cut the excess thread that connects the badge to the machine and your garment is ready to be used together with the badge.